Use the online application

 Congratulations!
 You are enrolled and ready to begin attending classes at Frederick Community College.
 If you have questions or need additional guidance during your time of study, please reach out to your program manager or academic advisor.
-Some students may be eligible for specialized advising through the Office of Multicultural Student Services
+Some students may be eligible for specialized advising through Disability Access Services (DAS)

 Students pursuing an Emergency Management Associate of Applied Science Degree via the Track I: FEMA Independent Study Pathway are required to complete INTR 103, a 3-credit internship course.
 The internship, requiring a minimum of 135 hours, may be completed during an 8-week (17 hours/week) or 15-week (9 hours/week) session of a pre-determined semester.

 Students may register for INTR 103 after successful completion of EMGT 115, EMGT 125, EMGT 135, and EMGT 215.
 Be sure to review the Internship Handbook